vovatrykoz/ConwaysGameOfLife/README.md

 - Save and load game state
 - Default board size: **1000x1000** (configurable via command-line arguments)
 - Ability to run the simulation continuously or step-by-step
-- Builds available for Windows and Ubuntu
+- Builds available for Windows and Ubuntu (22.04 or later)

 ---